ceydab/Python-Practice-Applications/README.md

 # Python Practice
 Welcome to Python Practice repository!
-This repository contains a collection of Python scripts representing variouspython projects.
+This repository contains a collection of Python scripts representing various python projects created in 2021.
 These projects include only simple python language for basic projects.

 ## **Projects Included**
 1. **Simple Game**: Creates a simple game model.